-- b) When requested to do so by the Company, partners shall submit inspection procedures to the Company prior to the start of the inspection. - c) In the event of doubts regarding information in the purchase specifications, production drawings for seeking approval, delivery specifications, inspection procedures or any other drawings, any partner or the Company shall notify the other party to address them in accordance with the written instructions. - 3.3 Management of Partners' Drawings, Specifications and Other Materials - a) Partners shall create a system for effective document management, maintain drawings, specifications and other materials in such a way as to enable them to be managed in their most up to date version, and ensure that up to date versions can be shared at any time with internal personnel who need them. - b) In the event of any change in drawings, specifications and other materials, partners shall manage them properly to prevent any expired drawings, specifications and other materials from being used. - c) Partners shall make the details of any changes in drawings, specifications and other materials exchanged with the Company clear, and obtain approval from the Company for making such changes. - 3.4 Management of Drawings, Specifications and Other Materials Supplied by the Company - a) Partners shall neither use any of the drawings, specifications and other materials for any purpose other than their intended purposes nor duplicate them for any such purpose without the permission of the Company. - b) After the Company changes any of the drawings, specifications and other materials it has supplied, partners shall use its latest version.
-In accordance with the change, partners shall also revise their drawings, specifications and other materials related to the changed materials and use their latest version. - c) After the completion of delivery to the Company, partners shall, in principle, return all the supplied drawings to the Company, and delete electronic drawings.
+- b) When requested to do so by the Company, partners shall submit inspection procedures to the Company prior to the start of the inspection. - c) In the event of doubts regarding information in the purchase specifications, production drawings for seeking approval, delivery specifications, inspection procedures or any other drawings, any partner or the Company shall notify the other party to address them in accordance with the written instructions. - 3.3 Management of Partners' Drawings, Specifications and Other Materials - a) Partners shall create a system for effective document management, maintain drawings, specifications and other materials in such a way as to enable them to be managed in their most up to date version, and ensure that up to date versions can be shared at any time with internal personnel who need them.

+- b) In the event of any change in drawings, specifications and other materials, partners shall manage them properly to prevent any expired drawings, specifications and other materials from being used. - c) Partners shall make the details of any changes in drawings, specifications and other materials exchanged with the Company clear, and obtain approval from the Company for making such changes. - 3.4 Management of Drawings, Specifications and Other Materials Supplied by the Company - Partners shall neither use any of the drawings, specifications and other materials for any purpose other than their intended purposes nor duplicate them for any such purpose without the permission of the Company. - b) After the Company changes any of the drawings, specifications and other materials it has supplied, partners shall use its latest version.
+If the above change requires the partner to change any of their drawings, specifications or the like, they shall change them in a timely and swift manner and use the latest version of these like, they shall change them in a timely and swift manner and use the latest version of these drawings.

+c) After the completion of delivery to the Company, partners shall, in principle, return all the supplied drawings to the Company, and delete electronic drawings.